fangyiwen/YiwenFang-Book/README.md

 * I am starting doing Express and GraphQL.
 Express and REST API are investigated for its functions.
 The About API is a simple API in GraphQL.
 Note: graphql@14.2.1 is required to be installed for this part.
 * Create GraphQL schema file separately from the JavaScript file. `fs` module and the `readFileSync` function are required to read the file into a string.
 Note: Add `-e js,graphql` to watch for changes in the server directory.
 * Use the List API to fetch a list of issues.
 The tests are done via the Playground.
 Note: There is no comma separation for type Issue, Query, and Mutation in schema.graphql, as well as the query test in the Playground.
+* Create List API Integration by fetching the data from the server for `loadData()`.
+Note: Use `await` keyword for asynchronous calls.

 ---